 14 Name of the lot: LA SOLEDAD

 Title number: 165669

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 65.0000 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From November 28, 1979 through November 27, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 218

 Page: 158

 Number: 629

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2.
-Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.
-There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+See Note 2. mt Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3. s, There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 15 Name of the lot: RENEWED) ING CONCESSION SHOULD BE

 Title number: 157855

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 22.2241 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From November 30, 1972 through November 29, 2022.
 Under the Mexican Mining Law holders of mining concessionaires are entitled to request the renewal of their concessions within the 5 years prior to the termination of the corresponding effective period, and provided that they are in full compliance with all the obligations imposed by the Mexican Mining Law to keep the concessions in good standing.

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 199

 Page: 133

 Number: 529

-Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining
+Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any gthe payment of any outstanding mining

-Proof of Assessment Works: as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.umbrances, contracts in stered with Registry ofThere are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+Proof of Assessment Works: Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):